Enigmatic Es Cana holidays 2017 / 2018

 Life's a Beach

 One of the main priorities for holidaymakers is to get that sun-kissed feeling and top up the tan.
 This won’t be a problem when you’re on holiday in Es Caná, with the horseshoe-shaped bay welcoming throngs of people every day.
-Numerous facilities are made available to the general public, including sun loungers, toilets, parasols, showers, restaurants and shops.
+Numerous facilities are made available to the general public, including sun loungers, toilets, parasols, showers, restaurants and shops, yet compared to some of Ibiza's' more well-known resorts, the beach is rarely crowded.
 Monitored by lifeguards, you can feel confident about wading in the water, even if you’re not a confident swimmer.

 When staying in the resort of Es Caná, the main beach can be accessed on foot.
 Ferries depart from surrounding marinas, so why not check out Santa Eulalia too?
 Pedalos are available for hire or if you’re travelling as part of a group, a banana boat experience is a must.
 Waterski hire is on offer for daring individuals and if you stroll along the 300-metre beach to the harbour, you may even catch a fish of your own.

 Considering the fact that Ibiza is the ‘Party Capital of the World’, the nightlife scene will not be too far out of reach.
 Ibiza has numerous bars and impressive nightclubs that attract music lovers every single month.
-They include Amnesia, Space and Pacha.
-A journey by car from Es Caná will put you in the centre of the action.
+The most infamous areas to party the night away are Playa d'en Bossa and Ibiza Town, both a short journey by car from Es Caná will put you in the centre of the action.

-When you spot ‘The Egg’ roundabout, you’ll know you’ve arrived at your destination.
-Partygoers from around the world will use this landmark as a checkpoint or meeting point, before a night of dancing to live DJs and playing drinking games.
+Es Cana itself has its fair share of clubs and late-night bars for visitors to enjoy.
+Seek out ‘The Egg’ roundabout, as partygoers from around the world will use this landmark as a checkpoint or meeting point, before a night of dancing to live DJs and playing drinking games.

-Don’t be put off by the thought of visiting Es Caná if you’re not a party animal because there are a handful of mellow social hangout bars positioned around the resort.
-Popeye's Bar is a casual spot for group dining, as is Bar Apache, which is worth putting on your glad rags for.
+Don’t be put off by the thought of visiting Es Caná if you’re not a party animal.
+The resort strikes a careful balance between revelry and mellow socialising, with hangout bars positioned around the resort and some excellent spots for group dining, as well as a couple of chic bars worth putting on your glad rags for.

 An even better surprise would be to organise a ferry trip to Formentera for the day.
 It would be tough to scratch the surface in a single day, nevertheless, with tapas bars, viewpoints and some of the most tranquil bays waiting to be explored hand-in-hand, Formentera is ideally suited to couples.